Axé: Axé International Exhibition

+Anothers notable examples for axé music was During his time in the city of Salvador, Bahia, Paul Simon encountered the music ensemble Grupo Cultural Olodum after hearing that they were rehearsing there.
+Simon was impressed with their playing and recorded the ensemble two days later for "The Obvious Child", which became the opening track to Rhythm of the Saints.
+On Rhythm of the Saints, Simon decided to build many of the tracks around polyrhythmic percussion patterns., When Michael Jackson recorded his 1996 hit They Don't Really Care About Us in Bahia.
+Spike Lee and directed the music video for this song, the music video was shot in the historic district of Pelourinho in Salvador and in a favela in Rio de Janeiro.
+Michael Jackson collaborated with Olodum in this video, which featured 200 members of the band playing their different types of drums to the sound of samba-reggae from Salvador.
+Due to this video, Olodum was exposed to 140 countries, increasing the reach of Afro-Brazilian samba-reggae.

-Two great moments in the history of axé were the success of Ivete Sangalo and Claudia Leitte in the United States.
+The success of Ivete Sangalo and Claudia Leitte in the United States.
 Both singers sell out shows wherever they go, Ivete Sangalo sold out Madison Square Garden in 2010.
 In an interview before her show at MS, she stated: "When I was recognized in Brazil, I was also known, and Brazil is a gigantic place with a lot of talent.
 I didn't come here with the intention of being known, but what I came here to do, I came to do right".
 In that show, she managed to bring to the United States a "mini-version of Carnival".
 Claudia Leitte, on the other hand, gained international prominence when she appeared on Billboard's Social 50 for 8 weeks after collaborating on "We Are One", the 2014 World Cup theme song.
 Pitbull, Daddy Yankee and Jennifer Lopez.
 Ivete Sangalo is the only artist to have participated in all editions of the Rock in Rio Lisboa show, in addition to having participated in Rock in Rio Brasil, Spain and the United States.

-Another notable example for axé music was when Michael Jackson recorded his 1996 hit They Don't Really Care About Us in Bahia.
-Spike Lee and directed the music video for this song, the music video was shot in the historic district of Pelourinho in Salvador and in a favela in Rio de Janeiro.
-Michael Jackson collaborated with Olodum in this video, which featured 200 members of the band playing their different types of drums to the sound of samba-reggae from Salvador.
-Due to this video, Olodum was exposed to 140 countries, increasing the reach of Afro-Brazilian samba-reggae.